3T Pilot Tone

 We are making available Pilot Tone devices, upon request.

-The Pilot Tone transmitter is a compact stand-alone device that can be used to track motion during MRI exams.
-The transmitter emits signal at a single frequency outside the imaging bandwidth but inside the oversampled readout band.
-During readout, radiofrequency coils detect the Pilot Tone signal alongside regular MR signal.
-The subject’s motion modulates the received amplitude of the Pilot Tone signal, creating a real-time reference.
+The Pilot Tone transmitter emits signal at a single frequency outside the imaging bandwidth but inside the oversampled readout band.
+The received amplitude of the Pilot Tone signal is modulated by the subject’s motion and detected by radiofrequency coils alongside regular MR signal during readout, creating a real-time reference.

 The 3T Pilot Tone signal has a frequency of 123.355 MHz, intentionally offset by 155 kHz from the 123.2 MHz Larmor frequency of Siemens 3T MRI scanners.
 The signal is generated by the fifth harmonic of a 24.671 MHz standard clock oscillator, filtered through a Chebyshev bandpass filter to suppress all undesired harmonics, and radiated by a small non-resonant loop antenna.
 Two pairs of crossed diodes protect the oscillator from the MR system’s high-powered transmit pulse.
 The signal’s amplitude can be adjusted with a built-in potentiometer.